 Stein pieced together that Valentina was trying to create another Firestorm.
 Clearly this was in reaction to what Savage saw of Firestorm in 1975.
-It’s great to see that the actions of the show are already effecting the timeline and changing Savage’s strategy.
+It’s great to see that the actions of Legends of Tomorrow are already effecting the timeline and changing Savage’s strategy.
 It would be interesting to find out what Savage was originally doing in 1986, but I have to assume we will never see that.

 By the end, about half of the team is captured and thrown in a gulag.
 Sara thankfully picked up on the absurdity of her training Kendra when the others needed backup.

-I have to say this episode didn’t impress me as much as last week’s, but it was not without it’s high points.
+I have to say this Legends of Tomorrow episode didn’t impress me as much as last week’s, but it was not without its high points.

 * Once more I really enjoyed were the exchanges between Ray and Leonard.
-Their pairing is quickly becoming my favorite relationship on the show.
+Their pairing is quickly becoming my favorite relationship on Legends of Tomorrow.